halaei/bredis/README.md

 **Warning**: bredis queue workers don't bother handling jobs that are delayed or reserved.
 So when using bredis workers, you have to have at least one redis worker as well.

-**Note**: bredis queue driver is 100% compatile with redis driver.
-In other words, you may push the jobs using redis driver and pop them using bredis.
+**Note**: bredis queue driver is 100% compatible with redis driver.
+In other words, you may push the jobs using redis driver and pop them using bredis, or vice versa.